 About Us: Overview

-Alaska has 54 school districts many of which are located in rural parts of the state.
+Alaska has 54 school districts, many of which are located in rural parts of the state.
 Most districts face high rates of teacher turnover and a general shortage of Alaska Native teachers.
-The Alaska Teacher Supply and Demand 2005 report found that while Alaska Natives roughly make up 24% of the student enrollment in K-12 public schools statewide, Alaska Native teachers only represented about 5% of the teaching force.
+The Alaska Teacher Turnover, Supply, and Demand: 2013 Highlights report found that while Alaska Natives make up 22% of the student enrollment in K-12 public schools statewide, Alaska Native teachers represent only 5% of the teaching force.

 The FEA program is patterned after the National Future Educators Association operated by Phi Delta Kappa International.
 With over 1,000 chapters across the world, their mission is to provide students with the opportunities to explore careers in education.
 FEA is unique in that it has culture-based FEA club activities from the five major cultural regions of Alaska.

 FEA was developed in 2003 as a result of five rural educator forums co-hosted by the Alaska Teacher Placement (ATP) program at the University of Alaska.
 The common theme that emerged from forum discussions was the need to grow our own teachers.
 As a follow-up to these forums, ATP, in partnership with the Alaska Federation of Natives and three rural school districts, applied for and received funds from the US Department of Education to establish the statewide program (formerly Future Teachers of Alaska).
 Under the three-year grant, over 20 clubs were established in the Bering Strait School District, Lower Kuskokwim School District and Nome Public Schools.

 A second three-year grant was awarded in 2006 through a partnership with the Alaska Native Education Association.
 As a result, the program expanded to four additional school districts (Lower Yukon, Northwest Arctic Borough, Lake and Peninsula, and Yukon Flats) and numerous affiliates.